pepaslabs/pogoplug_mobile_uboot_installer/README.md

 * 12V/1A power adapter
 * 3 foot ethernet cable

-**UPDATE:** I have verified this script also works with the Pogoplug Series 4.
+**UPDATE:** I have verified this script also works with the **[Pogoplug Series 4](http://www.amazon.com/Pogoplug-Series-4-Backup-Device/dp/B006I5MKZY)**.
 Twice the price, with the addition of a SATA port and two addition USB ports (and a 12V/2A power adapter).

 ## Running the script